FlavScents AInsights Entry for White Cognac Oil (CAS: 8016-21-5)

 1. Identity & Chemical Information

-White cognac oil is a natural complex material derived from the distillation of wine or fermented grape pomace.
+White cognac oil is a natural complex material derived from the distillation of wine.
 It is not a single chemical compound but a mixture of various constituents.
 The CAS number for white cognac oil is 8016-21-5.
-It does not have a specific FEMA number due to its complex nature.
-Other identifiers such as FL number or CoE number are not typically assigned to such complex mixtures.
+It does not have a specific IUPAC name or FEMA number due to its complex nature.
+Other identifiers such as FL number, CoE number, or IFRA reference are not typically assigned to such complex materials.
 The composition of white cognac oil can vary significantly depending on the source, harvest, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA